gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 ![](Day10/nonlinear.PNG)

 #### Linearization
-1. identify non-linear components and write nonlinear
+1. Identify non-linear components and write nonlinear
-2.
+2. Choose small range of input values over which the system behaves approximately linear.
+This is a _small-signal input_.
+3. Write linear differential expression for this range and then apply Laplace tranforms

 ##### Linearizing a Function
 - take first derivitave of function